hiper2d/spring-boot-angular-maven-starter/README.md

 Consists of [server](./server/) and [client](./client/) modules.

-In production mode, they both are compiled and built into a single WAR archive which can be deployed to a web application server or run directly as a standalone Java application on the 9001 port.
+In production mode, they both are compiled and built into a single WAR archive which can be deployed to a web application server or run directly as a standalone Java application.

 In development mode, you work with both modules separately.
-The server is built and run with the help of Maven from the 'server' directory while the client is operated via npm from the 'client/src/main/ng' directory.
+The server is built and run with the help of Maven from the 'server' directory.
+The client is operated via npm from the 'client/src/main/ng' directory.

 ### Build
 ##### Production mode